 Areas of Concentration Requirements:

-- No course may be counted as both a GER and an area of concentration.
+- No course may be counted as both a General Education Requirements and an area of concentration.

 - Students must meet competency requirements for reading, English, and mathematics.

 - Students may transfer up to 33 credits.